top of page

 Becoming a Coach Program

-Becoming a Coach is a program that prepares participants to coach professionally.
 Along with building on the fundamental understandings that ground a coach, Becoming a Coach teaches a range of techniques and provides ample practice and critique to develop the skill to actually coach people.
-Hornick School of Coaching is an International Coaching Federation accredited school so graduates of Becoming a Coach may apply for Associate Certified Coach certification.
+Hornick School of Coaching is an International Coaching Federation accredited school so graduates of Becoming a Coach may apply for Associate Certified Coach designation.

 Becoming a Coach is offered two times a year and runs for 15 weeks.
 The training includes: